Neurodivergence, Imposter Syndrome, and Perfectionism: Managing Mental Health in a Neuronormative World

 Imposter syndrome refers to the tendency to doubt your skills and equate imperfection with inadequacy.

-Even after succeeding, self doubt in your abilities may remain.
+Even after succeeding, self-doubt in your abilities may remain.

 Imposter syndrome can negatively affect your self-esteem and how you engage in relationships, work, and school.
 Those experiencing imposter syndrome often avoid situations to minimize their feelings of inadequacy.